gregsiregar88/twitch-chat-python/readme.md

 This is a fun project that I've made with python using parquet file to store twitch chat log data on a specific twitch channel.
+Feel free to contribute
 ###### How It Works in Real Time

 ![alt text](assets/sample.gif)